-Our key findings include: Eighty-eight percent of the 1,332 storefronts we surveyed this summer were active businesses; Twelve percent of storefronts (161) were unoccupied; Broadway had the largest number of empty storefronts; An estimated 67% of the street-level businesses along Broadway, Amsterdam and Columbus are independently owned small businesses; 24% are national chains; and 9% are local chains of some sort; Broadway had almost three times the number of national chain businesses compared to Amsterdam or Columbus Avenues; According to a local news blog which tracks business openings and closings on the Upper West Side, 94 businesses have opened so far this year, and 63 businesses have closed.
+Our key findings include:

+- □ Eighty-eight percent of the 1,332 storefronts we surveyed this summer were active businesses; - □ Twelve percent of storefronts (161) were unoccupied; - □ Broadway had the largest number of empty storefronts; - □ An estimated 67% of the street-level businesses along Broadway, Amsterdam and Columbus are independently owned small businesses; 24% are national chains; and 9% are local chains of some sort; - □ Broadway had over three times the number of national chain businesses compared to Amsterdam or Columbus Avenues; - □ According to a local news blog which tracks business openings and closings on the Upper West Side, 94 businesses have opened so far this year, and 63 businesses have closed.

 Both the City Council and my office in particular have taken steps to help locally-owned businesses remain in the community.
-My office connects with the small businesses in our community as well as works one-on-one with businesses who are having difficulties with City agencies, or who are trying to resolve a dispute with a neighbor.
+My office regularly works one-on-one with businesses who are having difficulties with City agencies, trying to resolve a dispute with a neighbor, or facing other challenges.